AdityaJain1030/Botly/README.md

 # Botly
 ![Botly Logo](https://github.com/Team-Nope/Botly/blob/master/src/images/logo.png)

 The open-source Visual-Based Development Interface for creating bots.
 Made on top of functions from Discord.JS.
-Online Prototype: [Botly](https://botly-56339.web.app)
+Online Beta Release: [Botly](https://botly-56339.web.app)

 # How to use
 To add a block to your program, you can just drag and drop the corresponding blocks.
 On hovering over the block, you can see a description of the use cases of the block.
 If you right-click, you will be able to colapse/expand/disable blocks.
 All your code must be inside the original setup block, and will cause an error on compile if done otherwise.
 The code is auto-generated at the bottom.